Odd graph and its applications to the strong edge coloring: Introduction

-Recently, Guo \etal \cite{Guo} improve the girth to $10\Delta + 26$.
-In this note, we give a better result on the odd graph by following Chang's method, and then improve the lower bound on the girth to $10\Delta - 4$ when $\Delta \geq 4$.
+In this note, we improve the lower bound on the girth to $10\Delta - 4$ when $\Delta \geq 4$, by following and improving the method in \cite{MR3268687}.
 In addition, we give two results with the condition on the maximum average degree.
-The maximum average degree $\mad(G)$ of a graph $G$ is
+The maximum average degree $\mad(G)$ of a graph $G$ is defined as